-- Black Saturday – This is a quieter day of reflection, as many people contemplate the emptiness and grief of Jesus’ death.
+It’s a quiet day of contemplation, with many people considering the emptiness and anguish of Jesus’ death.

-- Easter Sunday – This marks the resurrection of Jesus and is celebrated with joy and festivities.
-Many churches hold a dawn procession called the “salubong,” where people carry statues of Jesus and Mary and meet in front of the church to symbolize their reunion after Jesus’ resurrection.
+This is a joyous occasion, remembering the resurrection of Jesus.
+Several churches hold “salubong,” an early-morning parade in which participants carry figurines of Jesus and Mary and congregate in front of the structure, to symbolize their reunion following his resurrection.

-During Holy Week, many Filipinos also observe different religious practices such as fasting, abstinence from meat, and attending church services.
-Some provinces in the Philippines, such as Pampanga and Marinduque, are known for their elaborate Holy Week traditions and rituals.
-It’s important to note that Holy Week is a solemn and important religious observance in the Philippines, so tourists should be respectful of local customs and practices during this time.
+During Holy Week, a large number of Filipinos embrace additional religious traditions such as fasting, meat abstinence, and church attendance.
+The Pampanga and Marinduque provinces of the Philippines are well known for their elaborate Holy Week traditions.
+Holy Week is a solemn and important religious event in the Philippines, hence visitors are advised to respect local traditions and customs during this time.

-WHEN IS HOLY WEEK CELEBRATED IN THE PHILIPPINES
+WHEN DOES HOLY WEEK TAKE PLACE IN THE PHILIPPINES

 The Holy Week in the Philippines is observed during the week leading up to Easter Sunday, which falls between late March and late April depending on the lunar calendar.
 Specifically, Holy Week starts on Palm Sunday and ends on Black Saturday.

 WHAT ARE THE DATES OF HOLY WEEK 2023 IN THE PHILIPPINES